biobakery/anpan/README.md

 If the `cmdstanr` installation doesn’t work you can find more detailed instructions [at this link](https://mc-stan.org/cmdstanr/).
-Once you’ve installed `cmdstanr`, you will need to use it to install CmdStan:
+Once you’ve installed `cmdstanr`, you will need to use it to install CmdStan itself:

     library(cmdstanr)
     check_cmdstan_toolchain()